DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 (and the output of .topics isn't an object anyway).

 The `map` function acts on an array, applies a filter to each element, and returns the results as an array.
-However, we need a new filter to use `map`.

 ```
-cat tweet2.json | jq '.gnip.klout_profile.topics | map(.link)'
+cat tweet2.json | jq '.gnip.klout_profile.topics | map(.displayName)'
 ```

-This same operation can be applied to a list of tweets.
+This same operation can be applied to a list of tweets, or any list of JSON-formatted lines separated by newlines.

 ```
 cat tweets.json | jq '.gnip.klout_profile.topics | map(.link)'